-The Register of Unitholders will be closed from Monday, 9th May, 2011 to Thursday, 12th May, 2011, both days inclusive, during which period no transfers of Units will be effected.
-In order to qualify for the distribution, all Unit certificates with completed transfer forms must be lodged with Regal REIT's Unit registrar, Computershare Hong Kong Investor Services Limited, no later than 4:30 p.m. on Friday, 6th May, 2011.
-The relevant distribution warrants are expected to be despatched on or about 23rd May, 2011.
+The Register of Unitholders will be closed from Thursday, 10th May, 2012 to Monday, 14th May, 2012, both days inclusive, during which period no transfers of Units will be effected.
+In order to qualify for the distribution, all Unit certificates with completed transfer forms must be lodged with Regal REIT's Unit registrar, Computershare Hong Kong Investor Services Limited, no later than 4:30 p.m. on Wednesday, 9th May, 2012.
+The relevant distribution warrants are expected to be despatched on or about 23rd May, 2012.

-Valuation of Investment Properties
+Valuation of Investment Properties Portfolio

-As at 31st December, 2010, Regal REIT's investment properties portfolio was valued at HK\$14,880.0 million, as compared with the valuation as at 31st December, 2009 of HK\$14,290.0 million.
+As at 31st December, 2011, Regal REIT's investment properties portfolio, comprised of the Initial Hotels, other portions of Regal iClub Hotel and the owner-occupied hotel portion of Regal iClub Hotel that was classified as property, plant and equipment, was valued at HK\$17,769.0 million, as compared to the valuation of HK\$14,880.0 million as at 31st December, 2010.

-The valuation of the portfolio of investment properties as at 31st December, 2010 was conducted by Colliers International (Hong Kong) Limited ("Colliers").
-Colliers, an independent professional property valuer, assessed the market values of the portfolio of investment properties subject, as applicable, to the lease agreements and the hotel management agreements and in accordance with the "HKIS Valuation Standards on Properties (First Edition 2005)", the Listing Rules and the REIT Code.
+The valuation of the investment properties portfolio as at 31st December, 2011 was conducted by Colliers International (Hong Kong) Limited ("Colliers"), the principal valuer of Regal REIT appointed by the Trustee according to the provisions of the REIT Code.

+Colliers, an independent professional property valuer, assessed the market values of the investment properties portfolio subject to the lease agreements, hotel operation and the hotel management agreements and in accordance with the "HKIS Valuation Standards on Properties (First Edition 2005)", the Listing Rules and the REIT Code.
 Colliers used the discounted cash flow ("DCF") method based on key assumptions such as hotel room occupancies, hotel average room rates, terminal capitalisation rates and discount rates.
-The direct comparison method has been used as a check on the valuation arrived at from the DCF method.
+The direct comparison method was used as a check on the valuation arrived at from the DCF method.